James Emerson Reynolds: Career

 He left the RDS and RCSI in 1875 to take up the post of professor of chemistry at Trinity College Dublin (TCD) in 1875, succeeding Dr James Apjohn.
 In 1876, TCD awarded him an honorary MD degree.
 He focused on teaching, updating the curriculum, and improving the accommodation of his class.
 He was known for his excellent, but strict lecturing style.
 He was a pioneer in using periodic tables in his lectures, and assigned beryllium its correct place.
 He emphasised the importance of learning chemistry through practical application, and produced the 4 volume Experimental chemistry for junior students textbook in 1882.
 It ran for several editions, and was translated into German.
 This success led to the widespread adoption of his new teaching methods.
 He also introduced a system of separate examination papers for organic, inorganic, and practical chemistry.
 Alongside George Francis Fitzgerald, he campaigned for greater recognition of the sciences in TCD.
 In 1888 he proposed a number of reforms introducing scholarships and studentships in the sciences and lengthening of the curricula, as well as degrees at under, postgraduate and research levels.
 In 1891, studentships and a D.Sc. were introduced to TCD, with Reynolds one of the first to be awarded a higher degree of D.Sc.
 He eventually resigned from TCD in 1903 citing inadequate pay.
 He moved to London, and from 1903 to 1911 conducted private research at the Davy-Faraday laboratory and a small home laboratory.
 He published his last work, "On the synthesis of silicalcyanide and of a feldspar" in 1913 in the Proceedings of the Royal Society.

-Reynolds was a member of a number of institutions including the Institute of Chemistry of Great Britain and Ireland, the Society of Chemical Industry, the Chemical Society and the Royal Society.
+Reynolds was a member of a number of institutions, including the Institute of Chemistry of Great Britain and Ireland, the Society of Chemical Industry, of which he was president from 1891-91, the Chemical Society and the Royal Society.
 In 1919 he had a serious accident, which was followed by a stroke.
 He died at his home 3 Inverness Gardens, Kensington on 18 February 1920.
 The chemistry department in TCD have his original specimen of thiourea on display.